valentinpuente/CTXSimul/HOWTO.md

 git clone https://huggingface.co/datasets/vpuente/perezGaldos
 ```

 There is a small set of eleven sentences included in the repo to run the cortex.
-Just run.
+No analysis scripts are
+provided a this time.
+Take a look inside "./test" to get the stats of the simulation.

 ```bash
  python pyt/speech/realASR.py -j config1x4.json -c 1000000 -W "10"
  ```

 ## Run the simulation in batch